cybercongress/cybercongress/site/content/post/year-in-cyber.md

 ### [2020.12.15 Keplr support](https://cyber.page/ipfs/QmQRhbhrHvwE6EhpAD4CsxKZaYSTKd7SMoxM7J5La3PASn)

-It is the major important achievement for us, since from this moment citizens can cyberlink safely without hardware wallet!
+This is one of the major important achievements for us.
+From this moment, Cyber citizens can cyberlink safely without a hardware wallet!

 ### [2020.12.01 takeoff finished](https://cybercongress.ai/takeoff-results/)